MarcusRiemer/esqulino/server/README.md

+# BlattWerkzeug Server

+Developed on a system running Ruby 2.4.1 and (for the moment) not tested elsewhere.
+Currently BlattWerkzeug uses Rails 5.1 in API-mode.

 # Rails Cheatsheet

-This document helps to remember some rails conventions that I had to look up a few times to often ...
+This document also helps to remember some rails conventions that I had to look up a few times to often ...

 ## Default CRUD controller verbs and actions